 I had to learn to embrace all of myself, to let go of a fake image and everything that I was trying to be/hide/ignore, so I can be my authentic self, just as I am.
 I had to learn that negative emotion isn’t something to hide from.

 The yin and yang.
 The black and white.
 The light and dark.
 Freedom is embracing yourself fully.
 Even though there is a difference.
 It doesn’t mean that one is good or bad, right or wrong.
 WE only make it so, by judging it.

 There is nowhere to go to be perfect, because it is right here, in the moment you embrace ALL of yourself.
 The perfect and the ‘imperfect’.
 The contrast makes life exciting!
 How boring would life be without scary moments, without the nervous feeling of doing something new and without making ‘mistakes’.
 It’s actually necessary for learning, growing and expanding.
 We wouldn’t even know what it feels like to be happy, if we wouldn’t know what if feels like to be sad or afraid.

 I can write a whole book about the time I spend with this weird dude and about all the crazy things we experience together.
 It’s even worth a movie.
-Jesus, I am grateful and I am still amazed by your intense, but always neutral, playful and loving state of being.
+J, I am grateful for this time with you and the many lessons we learned, and I am still amazed by your intensity.

 “Like any art, Martial Arts is ultimately self knowledge.
 A punch or kick is not to knock the hell out of the guy in front of you, but to knock the hell out of your ego, your fear, or your hang-ups.
 Once that is clear, then you can express yourself clearly”